Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/project_justification.md

 ### Expectations
 [//]: # (What are the client's expectations?)
-* Project delivered on time
+* The Project will be delivered on time
-* Weekly updates on progress
+* Communicate with the client on important updates
-* Communication with the client when design issues encountered
+* Our team will communicate with the client when issues are encountered
-* Quality transparent project management (add the client)
+* The client will be added to the project to ensure quality transparent project management
-* Does **not** require audio
-* Does **not** require high quality art
-    * Can use basic geometry
-    * Should still look nice using colour palettes
+* The game does not need any finalised assets, however greyboxes will be used as placeholders for characters and weapons
+* If time permits the game will have basic audio components in place

 ### Assumptions
 [//]: # (What are you assuming based on client responses)